Get Started with Snowflake DCM Projects

 - How to use Jinja templating to parameterize definitions across environments

-- How to plan (dry-run) and deploy changes using the Snowsight Workspaces UI
+- How to plan (dry-run) and deploy changes using Snowsight Workspaces or Snowflake CLI

 - How to attach data quality expectations to objects using Data Metric Functions